-One of the things I teach in my mini-course Birth Secrets is that many complications such as preeclampsia, preterm birth, and gestational diabetes can often be prevented by eating the right foods during pregnancy.
+One of the things I teach in the nutrition section of my birth course is that many complications such as preeclampsia, preterm birth, and gestational diabetes can often be prevented by eating the right foods during pregnancy.

 However, for now, I want to share with you foods that can help you increase your iron if you think that is the root of the problems you are facing.